gluobe/kubernetes-introduction-labs/lab-08/README.md

 ---

-namespace "lab-08" created
+namespace/lab-08 created
 ```

 ## Task 1: Creating a configmap

-With a configmap we are able to easily pass environment variables to the
-deployment we are creating.
+With a configmap we are able to easily pass environment variables to the deployment we are creating.

 Create a file `container-info.env` with the following content: